Mike Hoffman (ice hockey, born 1989): Fiancée harassment controversy

 On May 4, 2018, teammate Erik Karlsson's wife, Melinda, filed an order of protection against Hoffman's fiancée, Monika Caryk.
 The order came in response to a large number of harassing messages directed toward the Karlssons over an extended period of time, allegedly originating from Caryk.
 The alleged harassment included utilizing multiple fake social media accounts to direct over 1,000 "negative and derogatory" comments towards the Karlssons, including comments wishing that someone would injure Erik Karlsson’s legs to end his career, and others wishing Karlsson's wife and her then-unborn child dead.
 The Karlssons' son was later stillborn.

 During a 2018 court deposition, Caryk burst into tears and threatened to leave the room during questioning.
 She told the court that she and Melinda Karlsson began as friends and that the Karlssons were never outwardly hostile towards her.
 When asked how the friendship deteriorated, Caryk stated that she became offended after her Facebook and Instagram posts stopped receiving "likes" from Melinda Karlsson, and Caryk became more upset when she stopped receiving invitations to team dinners organized for wives and girlfriends of Senators' players.
 The deposition revealed that wives and girlfriends of several players associated with the Senators and other organizations had contacted Caryk privately before the matter had ever gone public, admonishing her for her continued and increasing hostility towards the Karlssons.

-Although the allegations against Caryk remain unproven in a court of law, Hoffman was swiftly traded from Ottawa once the harassment allegations were made public.
+Although the allegations against Caryk remained unproven in a court of law, Hoffman was swiftly traded from Ottawa once the harassment allegations were made public.
 Senators' goaltender Craig Anderson later hinted that the situation was a factor in his own poor performance and request to be traded after signing a contract extension the season prior.
 He noted that he felt the situation had been resolved with Hoffman's exit from the team.

 Florida Panthers

-On June 19, 2018, the Senators traded Hoffman, along with Cody Donaghey and a fifth-round pick of the 2020 NHL Entry Draft to the San Jose Sharks in exchange for Mikkel Boedker, Julius Bergman, and a sixth-round pick in the 2020 Draft.
-About two hours later, he was traded to the Florida Panthers together with a seventh-round pick of the 2018 NHL Entry Draft for a fourth-round and fifth-round pick of the 2018 NHL Entry Draft and a second-round pick of the 2019 Draft.
+On June 19, 2018, the Senators traded Hoffman, along with Cody Donaghey and a fifth-round pick of the 2020 NHL entry draft to the San Jose Sharks in exchange for Mikkel Bødker, Julius Bergman, and a sixth-round pick in the 2020 draft.
+About two hours later, he was traded to the Florida Panthers together with a seventh-round pick of the 2018 NHL entry draft for a fourth-round and fifth-round pick of the 2018 draft and a second-round pick of the 2019 NHL entry draft.

 On October 13, 2018, Hoffman embarked on a 17–game point streak with the Panthers, scoring 10 goals and 10 assists, breaking the franchise record previously held by Pavel Bure with 13 games in 1999–00.
+He finished his final season with the Panthers in 2019–20, registering 29 goals and 59 points in 69 games.